QuadSpinner/Gaea-Docs/source/Guide/01-Interface/3-Viewport.md

 The Colors section lets you modify the color gradients used for rendering the heightfields/terrain and data/mask outputs.
 You can optionally autolevel or reverse the terrain gradient.

 The Water section lets you use the optional water surface.
-This is a superficial element and does not affect the actual terrain or any nodes.
+This is a superficial element that does not affect the actual terrain or any nodes.

 #### First Person View

 The First Person view has been temporarily removed from Gaea.
-Expect it to come back soon.
+It will be added again soon.

 ## 2D Viewport

 The 2D viewport provides flat previews with pixel-to-pixel accuracy.
 In many situations, especially when dealing with masks, you can see visual data that may not be readily visible in the 3D viewport.

-The 2D view is available directly in the main window alongside the 3D view when activated from the main toolbar in the top left.
+The 2D view is available directly in the main window, alongside the 3D view, when activated from the main toolbar in the top left.
 It can also be opened as a separate window through the Graph Toolbar in the bottom right.

 - `Mouse Wheel` for zooming.
 - `Mouse Middle` for panning.